SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/settings/index.md

 {{< img-simple src="setting-btn-select.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}

-Then we have to select the particular project for which we have to create the alert rules.

-{{< img-simple src="select-project.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}

 The Alert rules list contains name of the rule(Rule name), date it was created(Created at), severity, alert actions, status, and action buttons

 {{< img-simple src="alert-rule-list.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}